 The Funding and Tenders Portal is the single entry point (Single Electronic Data Interchange Area) for participants in all funding programmes and tenders managed by the European Commission.
-Prospective applicants can use the Portal to identify relevant opportunities, find project partners, submit proposals, and view past and ongoing EU-funded projects.
+Prospective applicants can use the Portal to identify relevant opportunities, find EU project partners, submit proposals, and view past and ongoing EU-funded projects.
 This article explores each of these functionalities, providing you with all the information you need to apply for the EU funding.

 Create an EU Login account